MarkusHumetus/Image_sports_classification/Readme 2.md

 [Finished]

-Project was completed and submitted for competition in 26th of June 2022.
+Project was completed and submitted for competition in the 11th of September 2022.

 ## Contact

-If you have any comment, doubt, proposal,... don't hesitate to contact me by email to marchumet@gmx.net
+If you have any comment, doubt, proposal,... don't hesitate to contact me by email to marchumet@gmx.net If you are interested in my professional profile, please free to  have a look on my project's portfolio and my linkedin page

 ## Acknowledgments